3rd Cavalry Division "Principe Amedeo Duca d'Aosta": Eastern Front

-On 13 August 1941 the division reached Dniprodzerzhynsk (today Kamianske on the Dnieper river in central Ukraine, where the division took up position to the right of the 9th Infantry Division "Pasubio".
+On 13 August 1941 the division reached Dniprodzerzhynsk (today Kamianske on the Dnipro in central Ukraine, where the division took up position to the right of the 9th Infantry Division "Pasubio".
 On 28 September the Pasubio forced the river and the division's of the Italian Expeditionary Corps in Russia went on the offensive, which brought them to Stalino (today Donetsk) by 13 October.
 After a month of fierce combat Stalino and nearby Horlivka were taken.
-The divisions continued their slowing offensive until 25th December, when the Soviets launched a determined counterattack in the Christmas Battle.
+The divisions continued their slowing offensive until 25 December, when the Soviets launched a determined counterattack in the Christmas Battle.
 The Italians repulsed the attack and the front stabilized afterwards for January.

-On 15 March 1942 the division was radically reorganized: it received the 6th Bersaglieri Regiment from the 2nd Cavalry Division "Emanuele Filiberto Testa di Ferro", the 120th Motorized Artillery Regiment, the LXVII Armored Bersaglieri Battalion (two companies of L6/40 light tanks), the IX Mortar Battalion, the XIII Squadrons Group/ Regiment "Cavalleggeri di Alessandria" (14th), with two squadrons of Semovente 47/32 self-propelled guns, and an expanded complement of mortars and anti-tank weapons.
+On 15 March 1942 the division was radically reorganized: it received the 6th Bersaglieri Regiment from the 2nd Cavalry Division "Emanuele Filiberto Testa di Ferro", the 120th Motorized Artillery Regiment, the LXVII Armored Bersaglieri Battalion (two companies of L6/40 light tanks), the IX Mortar Battalion, the XIII Squadrons Group/ Regiment "Cavalleggeri di Alessandria", with two squadrons of Semovente 47/32 self-propelled guns, and an expanded complement of mortars and anti-tank weapons.
 The division's two cavalry regiments, the horse artillery regiment and the III Light Tanks Group "San Giorgio" were removed from the division and formed the independent Horse Troops Grouping under direct command of the 8th Italian Army.
 With the new units and equipment the 3rd Cavalry Division was now structured similar to Italian motorized divisions.

 In April 1942, the division was further reinforced when the Croatian Light Transport Brigade arrived at the front and was attached to the "Principe Amedeo Duca d'Aosta".
 From 30 July to 9 August the two Bersaglieri regiments eliminated the Soviet bridgehead at Serafimovich and later that month, with the support of German tanks, the Bersaglieri repelled a Soviet attack during the first defensive battle of the Don.

 By late autumn 1942, the 8th Italian Army was placed on the left flank of the German 6th Army between the Hungarian and Romanian forces.
 The German 6th Army was then investing Soviet General Vasily Chuikov's 62nd Army in Stalingrad.
 The Italian front line stretched along the Don river for more than 250 km from the positions of the Hungarian 2nd Army in Kalmiskowa to the positions of the Romanian 3rd Army in Veshenskaya.